 Cities, Migration and Global Interdependence (MA)

-In Leiden University’s master Cities, Migration and Global Interdependence you will study processes of migration, urbanisation, economic development and global interaction through time.
+In Leiden University’s master’s in Cities, Migration and Global Interdependence you will study processes of migration, urbanisation, economic development and global interaction through time.

 Choose from three specialisations